microsoft/MicroHack/03-Azure/01-03-Infrastructure/04_BCDR_Azure_Native/walkthrough/challenge-3/solution.md

 ![image](./img/mh-ch-screenshot-06.png)

-You can select in progress jobs to check the in detail the status and the progress.
+You can select in progress jobs to check the status and progress.

 ![image](./img/mh-ch-screenshot-07.png)